 Released in 2017, the Nikon D7500 is a mid-range DSLR camera combining power with portability.
 Nikon heralded this design for inheriting the D500’s DX image quality and its nifty design using an APS-C sensor.
+That said, let’s jump into our Nikon D7500 Review!

 If you’re looking to upgrade your DSLR or enter the photography game with a powerful camera, then the D7500 packs a punch.
 While Nikon aimed this camera at beginners and enthusiasts, it has plenty of outstanding features.